eluinstra/ebms-admin/ebms-admin/deployment.md

 ![EbMS Basic Deployment Scenario - Behind a reverse proxy - Scenario 2]({{ site.baseurl }}/assets/images/ebms-rproxy2.svg)

 The reverse proxy is used for both incoming and outgoing traffic.

+See the [URLMapping Service]({{ site.baseurl }}/ebms-core/api.html#urlmappingservice) for overriding the CPA's endpoint URL to point to the Reverse Proxy.

 ### Using a forward proxy
 {: #forward-proxy}